wireseo/tp/docs/DeveloperGuide.md

 ![Sequence Diagram of EditLoginCommand](images/EditLoginCommandSequenceDiagram.png)

-The sequence of method calls are highly similar to that for the `ViewCommand` above.
+The sequence of method calls are highly similar to that for the `EditLoginCommand` above.
 What is of note is the additional call to `Scraper`.
 This is executed to allow Jarvis to refresh the GUI with updated information relevant to the new user that has logged in.

 --------------------------------------------------------------------------------------------------------------------